Police disciplinary records are largely kept secret in U.S.

-Former Minneapolis police officer Derek Chauvin had more than a dozen misconduct complaints against him before he put his knee on George Floyd's neck.
-Daniel Pantaleo, the New York City officer who seized Eric Garner in a deadly chokehold, had eight.
+Officer Derek Chauvin had more than a dozen misconduct complaints against him before he put his knee on George Floyd’s neck.
+Daniel Pantaleo, the New York City officer who seized Eric Garner in a deadly choke hold, had eight.
 Ryan Pownall, a Philadelphia officer facing murder charges in the shooting of David Jones, had 15 over five years.

 But the public didn’t know about any of that until the victims’ deaths.